cstubben/euPMC/README.md

 ## euPMC

-Europe PubMed Central ([Europe PMC](http://europepmc.org/About)) contains over 30 million publications and the `euPMC` package uses the [REST services](http://europepmc.org/RestfulWebService) to search and format the XML lite results into a data frame.
+Europe PubMed Central ([Europe PMC](http://europepmc.org/About)) contains over 30 million publications and the `euPMC` package uses the [REST services](http://europepmc.org/RestfulWebService) to search and format the XML results.
 Additional functions are used to output reference lists, Javascript DataTables and publication time series.
 Use `devtools` to install the package from GitHub.

 ```r
 library(devtools)